clach04/pebble_watchface_framework/README.md

   * Display time, updating once per minute- using system font
   * Display Battery power
   * Display notice when Bluetooth is disconnected
+  * On Basalt and higher (e.g. Chalk) show step count for today
   * Have a config/settings option on Phone to configure:
       * Time/date/etc. text color
       * Background color